 As we explore key concepts, students will read a variety of genres of literature, including novels, short stories, poetry, plays, and nonfiction texts associated with critical thinking.
 The emphasis will be on gaining experience with more complex texts, increasing vocabulary acquisition while reading, and the thought processes, which good readers use to improve reading comprehension.
 Our analysis will focus on how the text builds our understanding of chosen key concepts.
 Students will be quizzed on the depth of their understanding and recollection of details from the text to support their analysis.
-Quizzes also ensure their consistent completion of independent reading assignments.
+Quizzes also ensure their consistent completion of reading assignments, which is essential to properly analyzing and making connections through critical thinking.